Cheshta08/Sarcasm-detection-demo/README.md

 # Sarcasm Detector Demo

-A web-based demo that showcases how our sarcasm detection model works.
+A web-based demo that shows how our sarcasm detection model works.
 The interface supports both **text input** and **audio upload**, simulating the end-to-end flow of detecting sarcasm using deep learning (LSTM model).

 ---